goreleaser/goreleaser/www/docs/customization/metadata.md

 > Since v1.20

-GoReleaser creates some metadata files in the `dist` folder before it finishes running.
+GoReleaser creates some metadata files in the `dist` directory before it finishes running.

 These are the options available: